 An Advanced Beach Signal Station was established on each battalion front.
 Half of it landed with the Beach-master and half with the Battalion Headquarters.
 The Advanced Beach Signal Stations should have been established ashore by H+30 minutes and two were.
-That on Mike Green was open at 0823 hours and that on Nan Green was open at 0831.
-Nan White was slightly behind schedule opening at 0850 hours and Nan Red was seriously delayed, not being open until 1004 hours.
+That on MIKE GREEN was open at 0823 hrs and that on NAN GREEN was open at 0831.
+NAN WHITE was slightly behind schedule opening at 0850 hrs and NAN RED was seriously delayed, not being open until 1004 hrs.